Acts of the Apostles

 full: Grk. plērēs, adj., in a state or condition of being supplied abundantly with something, filled up, full of. of the Spirit: Grk. pneuma, (for Heb. ruach, Resh-Vav-Chet), wind, breath or spirit; here referring to the Holy Spirit.
 Pneuma is used for the human spirit and transcendent beings (Matt 8:16; Heb 1:14), particularly the Spirit as God's self-expression (Gen 1:2; Mark 1:10).

-and: Grk. kai, conj. that marks a connection or addition.
-Kai has three basic uses: (1) continuative – and, also, even; (2) adversative – and yet, but, however; or (3) intensive – certainly, indeed, in fact, really, verily, yea (DM 250f).
-The first use applies here.
-Kai is used in the LXX to translate the vav (ו) character added to words for conjunctive effect.
+and: Grk. kai, conj. that marks a connection or addition of words or numbers ('and, also), as well as the introduction of clauses or sentences, sometimes with emphasis ('certainly, even, indeed, namely').
 There are over 50 conjunctions in biblical Greek, but kai is by far the most common in the Besekh, occurring over 9,000 times (BibleHub).
 The excessive use of conjunctions is evidence of either an original Hebrew text or Jewish Greek.

 of wisdom: Grk. sophia, exceptional endowment of discernment, understanding and insight, wisdom.
 In the LXX sophia translates predominately Heb. chokmah (SH-2451), wisdom, first in Exodus 28:3, but also Heb. binah (SH-998), understanding, first in Deuteronomy 4:6 (DNTT 3:1027).
 Sophia appears primarily in the Wisdom literature (Job, Ecclesiastes, Proverbs, and Psalms).
 A large proportion of instances occur in the apocryphal writings (1Esdra, Sirach and Wisdom of Solomon).
 In Proverbs sophia is also used as a personification of ADONAI (Prov 1:20; 3:19; 7:4; 9:1).
 The fear of ADONAI is the beginning of wisdom (Job 28:28; Ps 111:10; Prov 9:10; 15:33).